 Be part of the Cambridge Phenomenon

-The Cambridge Cluster is the most successful technology cluster in Europe and one of the most successful in the world.
-There are more than 5,000 knowledge-intensive firms based here, employing more than 61,000 people and generating more than £15.5 billion turnover.
+The Cambridge Cluster is one of the most successful technology clusters in Europe.
+There are more than 5,000 knowledge-intensive firms based here, employing more than 69,000 people and generating £18 billion turnover.

 The secret of its success

 The Cambridge cluster brings together extraordinary research, a huge range of entrepreneurial skills and know-how (and the training and support to further develop it), flexible working spaces, a well-funded investment community and access to IP expertise – all connected through lots of different groups and networks.